zhchen18/ToMBench/README.md

 # ToMBench
-We are still preparing to open source tombench. 🤯
+We are still preparing to open source ToMBench. 🤯

 Star this repo to receive the latest notifications. 🙌